anoopsarkar/nlp-class/project.md

 Final Project
 -------------

-The final project involves Chinese to English machine translation.
+The final project is to translate from Chinese to English using the machine translation system you have built over the course of the semester.
 You should use the code you have written for your homework assignments to build the translation system.

 ## Data Files

+**Warning: do not redistribute this data.
+SFU has a license to use this data from the Linguistic Data Consortium (LDC) but we cannot take this data and give it to others.**

-The data files for the course project are for a Chinese-English translation task.
+The data files are available on CSIL Linux machines in the following directory:

+    /usr/shared/CMPT/nlp-class/project

 ### Training data